awillats/clinc/publish/other_formats/manuscript_v0_compiled.md

 To quantify the strength of causal interactions, information-theoretic and transfer-entropy-based methods typically require knowledge of the ground truth causal relationships that exist [@janzing2013quantifying] or an ability to perturb the system [@ay2008information; @lizier2010differentiating].
 In practice, these quantities are typically interpreted as "information transfer," and a variety of estimation strategies and methods to automatically select the conditioning set (i.e., the variables and time lags that should be conditioned on) are used (e.g., [@shorten2021estimating]).
 Multivariate conditional transfer entropy approaches using various variable selection schemes can differentiate between direct interactions, indirect interactions, and common causes, but their results depend on choices such as the binning strategies used to discretize continuous signals, the specific statistical tests used, and the estimator used to compute transfer entropy [@wibral2014directed]. `[If we end up making the jump to IDTxl in our results: In our empirical results using transfer-entropy-based notions of directional influence we use the IDTxl toolbox [@wollstadt2019idtxl].]` However, despite their mathematical differences, previous work has found that cross-correlation-based metrics and information-based metrics tend to produce qualitatively similar results, with similar patterns of true and false positives [@garofalo2009evaluation].

-##  Interventions in neuroscience & causal inference {#interventions-in-neuroscience-causal-inference }
+##  Interventions in neuroscience & causal inference